benstein/w00tblog/posts/firstpost.md

 ---
-title: OK so that was pretty cool.
+title: OK so that was pretty cool, Z.
 description: This is a post on My Blog about agile frameworks.
 date: 2018-05-01
 tags: